Roasted Mahi Mahi Recipe

-This easy Baked Mahi Mahi with Veggies is an all-in-one healthy dinner that’s super easy to make and it’s delicious!
-You’ll love the firm white fish, tender veggies, and fragrant Mediterranean spices.
+This easy Mahi Mahi recipe is an all-in-one dinner that’s so delicious!
+You’ll love the firm white fish, tender vegetables, and fragrant Mediterranean spices.

 close up shot of three mahi mahi fillets topped with yogurt and mint leaves